Edson Araujo

 Andrew Rouditchenko, Saurabhchand Bhati, Edson Araujo, Samuel Thomas, Hilde Kuehne, Rogerio Feris, James Glass

-ArXiv, 2025
+ASRU 2025

 Edson Araujo, Andrew Rouditchenko, Yuan Gong, Saurabhchand Bhati, Samuel Thomas, Brian Kingsbury, Leonid Karlinsky, Rogerio Feris, James R. Glass, Hilde Kuehne

-CVPR, 2025
+CVPR 2025

-Paper Placeholder Text-Driven Video Acceleration: A Weakly-Supervised Reinforcement Learning Method
+VDAN+ architecture for text-driven video acceleration using reinforcement learning Text-Driven Video Acceleration: A Weakly-Supervised Reinforcement Learning Method

 Washington Ramos, Michel Silva, Edson Araujo, Victor Moura, Keller Oliveira, Leandro Soriano Marcolino

-TPAMI, 2023
+TPAMI 2023

-Paper Placeholder CVPR 2020 Straight to the Point: Fast-Forwarding Videos via Reinforcement Learning Using Textual Data
+VDAN network diagram for video fast-forwarding via reinforcement learning Straight to the Point: Fast-Forwarding Videos via Reinforcement Learning Using Textual Data

 Washington Ramos, Michel Silva, Edson Araujo, Leandro Soriano Marcolino, Erickson Nascimento

-CVPR, 2020
+CVPR 2020

-WACV 2020 Paper Personalizing Fast-Forward Videos Based on Visual and Textual Features from Social Network
+System diagram for personalized video fast-forwarding using social network data Personalizing Fast-Forward Videos Based on Visual and Textual Features from Social Network

 Washington Ramos, Michel Silva, Edson Araujo, Alan Neves, Erickson Nascimento

-WACV, 2020
+WACV 2020

-IROS 2019 Paper On Modeling the Effects of Auditory Annoyance on Driving Style and Passenger Comfort
+Experimental setup showing driving simulation with auditory annoyance measurement On Modeling the Effects of Auditory Annoyance on Driving Style and Passenger Comfort

 Edson Araujo, Michal Gregor, Isabella Huang, Erickson R. Nascimento, Ruzena Bajcsy

-IROS, 2019
+IROS 2019